Optimizing thermodynamic trajectories using evolutionary and gradient-based reinforcement learning: Gradient-based reinforcement learning

-While none of the trajectories produced during training follow the Carnot cycle, the agent was able to produce a trajectory that not only follows the Stirling cycle as shown in \f{fig4}(a), but does so more than once.
-When looking at the learning dynamics shown in \f{fig4}(b), we can see that the policy that produces the most thermally efficient trajectory occurs at $~2.5 \times 10^{5}$ training steps and then thermal efficiency steadily decreases in all subsequent policies.
-This is likely due to the Stirling cycle being a local maximum in terms of $\Delta W$.
-This comes from the fact that the Stirling cycle produces more work than the Carnot cycle, i.e. achieving a higher reward per cycle, however as seen when comparing \ff{fig4}(c) and (d), the Stirling cycle consumes a greater amount of heat than the Carnot cycle.
-This makes it more viable in the short term, however due to the upper bound constraint placed on $\Delta Q$, the Carnot cycle is still the ideal solution when tasked with maximizing $\Delta W$.
-In addition to this, the reward signal used to update a policy comes from the end of a trajectory, whereas due to the repetitive nature in the initial problem, we were able to select the maximal score along the entire trajectory.
-Now the policy is required to produce trajectories that not only follow optimal paths but also end in optimal positions, increasing the difficulty of the problem even further.
+Unlike the gradient-free approach previously discussed, PPO is unable to achieve an optimal result.
+However the agent was able to produce a trajectory that not only follows the Stirling cycle as shown in \f{fig4}(a), and does so more than once.
+When looking at the learning dynamics shown in \f{fig4}(b), we can see that the policy that produces the most thermally efficient trajectory occurs at $\sim 2.5 \times 10^{5}$ training steps, and then thermal efficiency steadily decreases in all subsequent policies.
+This is likely due to the Stirling cycle being a local maximum (in terms of $\Delta W$).
+When a policy is at a local maximum for long enough, the value function is optimized on the trajectories found at this local maximum to the point that it becomes useless when evaluated on any trajectories found outside of the local maximum.
+Due to the deterministic nature of these problems, only a single trajectory is seen at this local maximum.
+Eventually, the entropy term used for stochastic exploration forces the policy to stray from this locally optimal trajectory, causing the policy to produce a trajectory unseen by the agent recently.
+As the value function is no longer accurate at this observation, the agent is unable to bring the policy back to this local maximum causing performance to diminish.
+The Stirling cycle is a local maximum because it produces more work than the Carnot cycle, i.e. achieves a higher reward per cycle, however as seen when comparing \ff{fig4}(c) and (d), the Stirling cycle consumes a greater amount of heat than the Carnot cycle.
+This makes it more viable in the short term, however, due to the upper bound constraint placed on $\Delta Q$, the Carnot cycle is still the ideal solution when tasked with maximizing $\Delta W$.

-If $\Delta W$ is used as the scoring metric, the evolutionary learning method from before can be applied to this variant of the simulated heat engine.
-Doing so yields trajectories with lower thermally efficiency and less work produced compared with the gradient-based method.
-While the desired trajectory is identical to that of the initial problem, this task is a more challenging one as mentioned previously.